-“Through world music and artistic exchange, using the natural beauty of Sado to set the stage, I would like this event to be an experiment in strengthening the community ties of all the earth’s inhabitants.
-Then, through our mutual understanding, we can establish a new earth culture, bringing us one step closer to a world where human beings can truly live as human beings.
+“Through world music and artistic exchange, using the natural beauty of Sado to set the stage, I would like this event to be an experiment in strengthening the communal ties of all of Earth’s inhabitants.
+Then, through our mutual understanding, we can establish a new Earth culture, bringing us one step closer to a world where human beings can truly live, as human beings.

-Under a star-filled summer night sky, with the beat of the drum carried far away on the ocean’s roar as the sound of gamelan and sacred Shinto music fill the air… that is the vision I wish to bring into reality.”
+Under a star-filled summer night sky, with the beat of the drum being carried far away along with the ocean’s roar, the sound of gamelan and sacred Shinto music fill the air… that is the vision I wish to bring into reality.”

 Toshio Kawauchi (1950-1987)

-One of Sado’s claims to fame throughout the country is as a home to the Japanese Crested Ibis, or toki in Japanese.
-Now a protected species, the toki once roamed free in Sado’s rich, natural paradise right up until the bird faced imminent extinction in the early ’80s.
-Formerly, toki could be found living throughout Japan, but due to excessive hunting and destruction of the natural environment, numbers decreased dramatically until 1981 when the last five birds remained on Sado Island.
-These five survivors were taken into protective care, and thus toki vanished from the Japanese skies.
-Since then, the inhabitants of Sado Island have gone to great lengths to restore the environment and make it suitable for toki to live in again safely.
+One of Sado’s claims to fame throughout the country is that it’s the home to the Japanese Crested Ibis, or Toki in Japanese.
+Now a protected species, the Toki once roamed free in Sado’s rich, natural paradise, right up until the bird faced imminent extinction in the early ’80s.
+Formerly, Toki could be found living throughout Japan.
+But due to excessive hunting and destruction of their natural environment, numbers decreased dramatically until 1981, when the last five birds remained on Sado Island.
+These five survivors were taken into protective care, and thus toki vanished from Japanese skies.
+Since then, the inhabitants of Sado Island have gone to great lengths to restore the environment and make it suitable for Toki to live safely, again.
 The introduction of feeding grounds for the birds, a decrease in the use of agricultural chemicals, and forest protection research were just some of the measures used to help restore the environment.
-Since 2008, toki bred in captivity have been being introduced back into the wild, and these symbols of the island can finally be seen flying free once more.
+Since 2008, Toki bred in captivity have been introduced back into the wild, and these symbols of the island can finally be seen flying free once more.

 However you can’t mention Sado without speaking of the island’s natural splendor.
 The rich and varied coastline.
 Lush greenery and azure skies.
-There’s simply nothing like it in Japan’s urban landscape, and the summer brings many visitors to Sado to camp, hike and hang out on the beach.
-Nature, history, culture and resorts; there is so much on Sado, and we look forward to welcoming you to this magical place.
+There’s simply nothing like it in Japan’s urban landscape, and summer brings many visitors to Sado to camp, hike, and hang out on the beach.
+Nature, history, culture, and resorts; there is so much on Sado, we look forward to welcoming you to this magical place.